hannahfk/hannahfk/README.md

 - 👋 Hi, I’m @hannahfk
-- 👀 I’m interested in everything tech, but particularly virtual reality.
+- 👀 I’m interested in everything tech, but particularly the EdTech and HealthTech spheres.
-- 🌱 I’m currently learning about the Context API and Viro.
+- 🌱 I’m currently learning about the Context API and GraphQL.
 - 💞️ I’m looking to collaborate on creating libraries, open source...
 - 📫 How to reach me: linkedIn: www.linkedin.com/in/hannahkemp12